MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 <p align="center"><img width="480" src="Docs/mhc-amazon-ffs-cert.png">
 </p>

-- Note: The WSS device certificate generated during the DAK process is a chain certificate and WolfSSL API needs it in PEM format, hence even though the 'Device Certificate and Private Key format' set to ASN1, it is valid only for the devicePvtKey.
-The deviceCert will be in PEM format in generated amazon_ffs_certs.h (generated automatically using the python script) file
+- Note: The WSS device certificate generated during the DAK process is a chain certificate and WolfSSL API for chain certificate only accepts PEM format.
+Hence, even though the 'Device Certificate and Private Key format' in MHC is set to ASN1, only the devicePvtKey is in DER(ASN1) format.
+The deviceCert will be in PEM format in the generated amazon_ffs_certs.h file.

 9. Navigate to *Active Components -> System Configuration -> TCP/IP Stack -> TRANSPORT LAYER -> TCP*  and modify the TCP socket Tx buffer size to 1024 bytes and Rx buffer size to 2048.

 <p align="center"><img width="480" src="Docs/tcp-tx-rx-changes.png">
 </p>

-- Note: The Tx buffer size increase reduces the Tx re-transmitions from application while sending the scan results to DSS server and also reduces TLS handshake time.
-The server and Rx buffer increase fixes Amazon Frustration DSS server issue while sending FFS success/failure status.
+- Note: The Tx buffer size increase reduces the Tx re-transmitions from application while sending the scan results to DSS server, it also reduces TLS handshake time and speeds up the FFS time.
+The Rx buffer increase fixes TLS handshake issue with DSS server and enables PIC32MZ-W1 to share Home AP connection status wtih DSS.

 10. Navigate to *Active Components -> System Configuration -> wolfSSL Library* and enable SNI option.
 <p align="center"><img width="480" src="Docs/sni-support.png">